 - You’ll like what they write.
 And there’ll be heaps of it to read.
 Look for anyone who’s been doing this longer than 12 months who’s consistent, who’s grown in their style and you enjoy reading

-- The content they have for their own site caters not just to new customers, but to the everyday curious person, the loyalist, the lapsed customer and more
+- There is a variety of content.
+The content they have for their own site caters not just to new customers, but to the everyday curious person, the loyalist, the lapsed customer and more

-- They’ll turn blue and shake their head if you suggest working with them for less than 3 months because they know it takes time
+- Your content creator has a reasonable outlook.
+A good content creator will turn blue and shake their head if you suggest working with them for less than 3 months because they know it takes time

-- They won’t just think “content” is a fancy name for “blog” or that social media is Twitter, Facebook and one other channel for good measure.
+- They’re more generalist than specialist.
+They won’t just think “content” is a fancy name for “blog” or that social media is Twitter, Facebook and one other channel for good measure.
 In fact, multi-channel won’t scare them one little bit

-- They’ll respect SEO and advertising but they’ll ask you to dig deeper
+- They know SEO and how to follow guidelines.
+They’ll respect SEO and advertising but they’ll ask you to dig deeper

-- Words like “strategy”, “content schedule” and “research” will form part of your initial conversation with them
+- Plans are important.
+Words like “strategy”, “content schedule” and “research” will form part of your initial conversation with them

-- Their own social media is scheduled, their blog regularly updated, you’ll find them in a few places
+- They walk the walk.
+Their own social media is scheduled, their blog regularly updated, you’ll find them in a few places guest blogging

-- They’ll have their ears open and their mouths shut until they’ve heard your story and done some research into what’s right for you
+- They believe in research.
+They’ll have their ears open and their mouths shut until they’ve heard your story and done some research into what’s right for you

 Or just come ask me to help you, give you some training, or hook you up with a content creator you’d suit.